mann1mal/zPod-PKS-CSE-Demos/UsingHarbor/README.md

 d39d92664027: Waiting
 denied: requested access to the resource is denied   <<--- Access Denied
 ~~~
 Note that we are not able to push the image as we get an `Access Denied` message.
 This is expected behavior as our private project requires authentication.
-Authenticate to the Harbor instance with the `dockr login` command:
+Authenticate to the Harbor instance with the `docker login` command:
 ~~~
 $ docker login harbor.pks.zpod.io
 Username: private-demo-dev1